Kenya Birding Tour

 Our Kenya Birding tour takes you to Magical Kenye where over 1,100 species have been recorded, including 13 endemic and 37 near-endemic species.
 Top that with prolific wildlife and the annual Great Migration and you have an unforgettable birding experience in Africa!

-This expert-guided birding tour can be booked as a small group private tour for dates that suits your travel plans.
+Book this birding tour as a private, small group tour for your preferred travel dates

 ITINERARY – Kenya Birding Tour